- SEO experts help drive more traffic to your website by improving your search engine ranking.

-It's a hotly debated question among the Business.com community.
+Should your business hire an SEO expert?
+It's a hotly debated question among the business.com community.
 We found answers.

 The rudiments of good SEO are relatively easy to grasp, but it takes a lot of experience and expertise to be a master.
 There are plenty of resources to support your SEO efforts, though, including courses and tools, many of them free.
-Or you can hire a outside expert.
+You can also hire a outside expert.

 Can you truly do it yourself?

 Budgeting often requires tough decisions.
 Many of these decisions begin with asking, "Do we really need this?"
 SEO may be one of the first places you'd think to cut corners.
 Given enough time, depending on their marketing chops, a business owner can learn to conduct their own SEO at a functional if not expert level.